picketapi/picket-example-gated-gallery/README.md

 const picket = new Picket("your-api-key-goes-here")
 ```

-6. Set up the “connect wallet” button to log in users with picket and token gate the gallery
+6. Set up the “connect wallet” button to log in users with picket and token gate the gallery<br>

 Now that you have the picket library installed, the magic method to verify a users’ wallet is the following:
 ```tsx